civictechdc/guides/using-civic.json/specification.md

    * `"Policy Document"`
    * `"Dataset"`

-10. `data` - an array of "dataset" objects.
+10. `data` - an object of "dataset" objects.
+The key is the name of the dataset, and the value is the dataset's URL.
-11. `dataset` - text linking to the dataset used in the project.
-12. `needs` - an array of "need" or "want" objects.
+11. `needs` - an array of "need" or "want" objects.
 Needs are considered necessary to the success of the project, while wants are considered enhancements.
 There is no limit to the number of objects included in a project.
-13. `need` or `want` - text indicating a need or want of the project.
+12. `need` or `want` - text indicating a need or want of the project.
 This can be a skillset that is needed, or any other resource.
 Any text is allowed.

         examples: "Web Designer", "Web Hosting", "Political Sponsorship"
-14. `categories` - an array of "category" objects.
+13. `categories` - an array of "category" objects.
 There is no limit to the number of categories included in a project.
-15. `category` - text indicating the category of the project.
+14. `category` - text indicating the category of the project.
 Any text is allowed.

         examples:  "Land Use", "Transportation", "Politics", "Financial", "Open Data"
-16. `moreInfo` - a URL to a document or site with more information about the project, such as a Hackpad or Google Doc.
+15. `moreInfo` - a URL to a document or site with more information about the project, such as a Hackpad or Google Doc.

 ## Example civic.json